OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 *General best practice*

-* A journalist’s computer and mobile phone are a target for others who may want to obtain the information contained on them.
-This can happen in a number of ways including with malware, they can be seized by the authorities and searched, they can be accessed by others if left unattended, and they can be broken or stolen.
+* A journalist’s computer and mobile phone are a target for adversaries who may want to obtain the information contained on them.
+Adversaries can use many different techniques: they could infect the device with malware, they could get authorities to seize a device, coerce the journalist into giving up the password, and search it, they could try to pick up an unlocked, unattended device and look through it.
-* Make journalists aware about how to protect their computers and mobile phones as a way to keep both the devices and the data on them safer.
-Prompt journalists to complete a risk assessment as part of following best practice guidance.
 * It is important to always update the operating systems on devices.
-This corrects issues with the software and better protects the device from malware.
 It’s also important to update all apps and browsers too.
+All software contains security holes; software updates fix those security holes as soon as they are discovered, so that adversaries cannot use them to break into journalists' devices.
 Journalists should be encouraged to set their devices to carry out updates automatically, this can be turned on in the settings section of their devices.
 * All devices should be protected with a password, PIN, or biometric lock.
-Which one the journalist uses will depend on their individual risk profile.
-Having a biometric lock activated on the devices makes it easy for the journalist to gain access to a device but it also makes it easier for others to access the device too.
-This will help protect against unauthorised access, but be aware that law enforcement may have the technical knowledge to unlock certain makes and models.
+Which one the journalist uses will depend on their individual risk profile and jurisdictions.
+In some places, law enforcement is allowed to ask people to unlock their devices by providing their finger- or faceprint, but is not allowed to ask for passwords.
+If a journalist uses a PIN or passcode to log into their device, they need to be careful to make sure that it is not captured by high resolution cameras, for example security cameras in elevators.
+Be aware that law enforcemnet and security agencies may also have the technical knowledge to unlock certain makes and models without needing either a passcode or biometrics, but this type of unlock usually requires significant resources and investment.
 * Avoid leaving devices unattended, for example at conferences, in hotels, or in cafes.
 This will protect against people installing malware onto the device or accessing data if the screen is left unlocked.
 * Having a process for backing up and removing content from both computers and mobile ensures that if devices are accessed then a minimal amount of content is obtained.
-You can see more about backing up materials in chapter five.
+You can read more about backing up materials in chapter five.

 *Malware*

-* Malware is software that is designed to cause damage to a device and/or to grant unauthorised access.
+* Malware is software that is designed to cause damage to a device or to grant unauthorised access.
 * There are many different types of malware including,

   * Viruses, an infection that replicates once on a device destroying data and/or corrupting the operating system